Storware/vprotect-manual/api-integration-guide.md

 When you need to provide `NameAndGuid` in requests, you actually need to pass the object that has just `GUID` provided.

 Similar concept applies to enum types - vProtect uses `EnumNameAndDescription` with `name` as enum name and `description` to show it to end-user in more user-friendly way.
 Anywhere when you are required to use enums such as type, state, days of week etc. you need to use `EnumNameAndDescription` object.
 In requests you need to provide just `name`.

-**Notice:** `tenantId` field or query parameter mentioned later is going to appear in upcoming 3.8 Update 1.

 ### Login